My friend said that some philosopher said that perpetual boredom can probably kill you. I should have died years ago.

-It’s funny though, because sometimes I don’t know how to channel my boredom to something positive.
+It’s funny though, because sometimes I don’t know how to channel my boredom into something positive.
 I’m doing it now, I guess, I’m making a blog post while at work.
 But then does it really matter?
 Boredom is a funny thing, because it’s not like I had anything better to do, but I’m beating myself up for not doing something better.

 This is what happens when this precocious little gay Black boy has one semester left and is dying to leave this college and would rather be homeless (which, technically, I already am) than be here any longer.
 I can’t help but bite the hand that feeds me, because a lot of times it’s fed me shit.
 But it’s too late.
 I already had all the experiences that I’ve had, if one of those bitxhes is like “Switch with me, you ingrate, at least you went to a great college,” I’d be like “Too late, I’ve lived my life, sorry not sorry, but I’m just gonna hate on my life…”

 I do wonder if I would have as many moments of boredom if I didn’t go to this elite college.
 But is not being bored the same as not being happy?
 What if I was even more stressed than I am now?
 Actually, that is not possible.
-When the former director of Disability Services shares with you that students at Oberlin have to do more than when she was a student, but professors here are still confused as to why students are so messed up here, then maybe this fool just made the wrong choice.
+When the former director of Disability Services shared with me that students at Oberlin have to do more than when she was a student, but I notice professors here who are still confused as to why students are so messed up here, I realized that I just made a bad choice in coming here.